Analyzing a recently launched school in Costa Rica

 The goal was to create a clear vision for the future

-The goal for the Phase 1.
-Project preparation & Feasibility study is to create a broad understanding about the country and create a project plan of Phase 2: School design and set-up of the desired Finnish International School in Costa Rica.
+The goal for Phase 1.
+Project preparation & Feasibility study is to create a broad understanding of the country and create a project plan for Phase 2: School design and set-up of the desired Finnish International School in Costa Rica.

 Our study was performed online and in Costa Rica.
-The study included for example a PPEST-analysis with pedagogical, political, social, economic and technological environment aspects, as well as market analysis and competitor analysis.
-The analysis was conducted via interviews of wide range of stakeholders (principal, teachers, parents, national governmental institutions, national education institutions, NGO’s and private sector), reviews of documents and several workshops with the Client.
-Our team also observed the school facilities and in the classrooms during lessons.
+The study included for example a PPEST-analysis with pedagogical, political, social, economic, and technological environment aspects, as well as market analysis and competitor analysis.
+The analysis was conducted via interviews with a wide range of stakeholders (principals, teachers, parents, national governmental institutions, national education institutions, NGOs, and the private sector), reviews of documents, and several workshops with the Client.
+Our team also observed the school facilities and the classrooms during lessons.

-As a result our team and the client gained a deeper understanding both in terms of the rationale for setting up the first Finnish International School (FIS) in Costa Rica and the priorities, challenges and added values for the future school.
-Our project management team created a timeline and budget framework for the school establishment process for the Phase 2.
+As a result, our team and the client gained a deeper understanding both in terms of the rationale for setting up the first Finnish International School (FIS) in Costa Rica and the priorities, challenges, and added values for the future school.
+Our project management team created a timeline and budget framework for the school establishment process for Phase 2.